mlresnick/boad/doc/ideas.md

 Calculator
 ----------
-Add cursor keys to allow editing of dieSpecHtml
+Add cursor keys to allow editing of diespecHtml

 Split calculator view from model